richardrance0/Threat_Hunting/README.md

 ---

-### 2. Searched the `DeviceProcessEvents` Table
+### 2. Searched the DeviceProcessEvents table for the process "tor-browser-windows-x86_64-portable-14.5.3.ex.

-Searched the DeviceProcessEvents table for the process "tor-browser-windows-x86_64-portable-14.5.3.ex.
 On May 29, 2025, at 9:07 PM, a user named "theerick" on the computer "winrichstiginte" initiated the execution of the Tor Browser installer (version 14.5.3) from their Downloads folder.
 The file, named "tor-browser-windows-x86_64-portable-14.5.3.exe," has a SHA256 hash of 3b7e78a4ccc935cfe71a0e4d41cc297d48a44e722b4a46f73b5562aed9c1d2ea, confirming its authenticity as the official release from the Tor Project .

 This action indicates that the user was setting up the Tor Browser, a tool designed to enhance online privacy and anonymity by routing internet traffic through a global network of servers.
 The portable version chosen allows the browser to run without installation, offering flexibility for use across different systems.